smroid/cedar-server/building.md

 ### Run Cedar-aim

-On a phone, tablet, or computer that is on the same network as the Raspberry Pi that is running Cedar-server, use a web browser to navigate to port 8080 of the IP address of your Rpi.
-In my case this is `cedar.local:8080`; yours might be something like `192.168.4.1:8080`, depending on how your Rpi is set up on the network.
+On a phone, tablet, or computer that is on the same network as the Raspberry Pi that is running Cedar-server, use a web browser to navigate to the IP address of your Rpi.
+In my case this is `cedar.local`; yours might be something like `192.168.4.1`, depending on how your Rpi is set up on the network.

 If you're successful, you'll see the Cedar-aim setup screen.
 TODO: add screenshot.